 Gain a theoretical understanding of the key issues in coastal engineering.

-Definition of key structural and hydraulic parameters, discussion of the types of prediction methods, and guidance on how the results should
+Definition of key structural and hydraulic parameters, discussion of the types of prediction methods, and guidance on how the results should be interpreted.

 The main methods available for predicting overtopping (desk calculations; use of BayonetGPE tool; PC Overtopping).